How to Build Muscle if You’re Skinny

 Cartoon illustration of a guy doing goblet squats with good form.

-If you’re a beginner, think of compound lifts like:
+If you’re a beginner, think of exercises like:

 • Romanian deadlifts: for your hips, hamstrings, traps, and spinal erectors.

 • Chin-ups/Pulldowns: for your upper back and biceps.
-If you can’t do chin-ups yet, no problem—start with lowered chin-ups, lat pulldowns, rows, and biceps curls.
+If you can’t do chin-ups yet, start with lowered chin-ups, lat pulldowns, rows, and biceps curls.

 • Dumbbell rows: for your upper back, brachialis, and forearms.

 After you’ve done your compound lifts, feel free to add some isolation lifts.
-Not only are they better at stimulating some muscles, but they’re also simpler than compound lifts, allowing you to work your muscles harder.
+Not only are they better at stimulating some muscles, but they’re also relatively easy to learn.
 Plus, they tend to be fairly safe, allowing you to take your sets all the way to failure without fear of injury or embarrassment.
+Learning to push yourself to the brink of failure is a skill every beginner needs to practice.

 Think of isolation exercises like: